moedaaboul/note-taker/README.md

 - Express framework
 - Heroku
 - JavaScript
-- HTML
-- CSS
-- Bootstrap CSS framework
-- Font Awesome

 ## Tests

 Routes can be tested via Postman or Insomnia.
-A simple route test has been added and has been run via github actions.

-You may run this test via the terminal using:
+A simple route test has been added and could be run via the terminal using:

     npm run test